rossberg/camp/README.txt

   Holding the Ctrl/Command key while resizing the Control pane preserves its relative horizontal vs. vertical proportions, to the extent possible.

-* Text Size: Use the + and - keys with Ctrl/Command (or the context menu from the Control pane) to adjust the size of all text in table, list, and edit widgets.
+* Dividers: Drag the dividers between Browser and Views, or between the individual view tables.
+The configuration of view dividers will be remembered per folder!

-* Text Padding: Use the context menu from the Control pane to also adjust the vertical padding around all such text.
+* Text Size: Use the + and - keys with Ctrl/Command to adjust the size of all text in table, list, and edit widgets.

 * Grid Size: Use the + and - keys with Shift+Ctrl/Command (or the context menu from the Control pane) to adjust the size of covers in grid views.